 About Michael’s early professional experience and development on the railway

-- The work experience on the railway helped to considerably broaden Michael’s horizons and in addition mentally stimulated him through an environment which he found to be of beneficial and significant learning interest.
-It is always good to have a specialist area of knowledge and experience outside one’s chosen career and Michael’s early experience on the railway played a significant role in his teenage development and maturity which in turn fed into his later development as a performing musician and music tutor.
+- Michael had plans to become a high-speed inter-city express train driver and the work experience and apprenticeship on the railway in signalling helped to considerably broaden Michael’s horizons and in addition mentally stimulated him through an environment which he found to be of beneficial and significant learning interest.
+It is always good to have a specialist area of knowledge and experience outside one’s current career and Michael’s early experience on the railway played a significant role in his teenage development and maturity which in turn fed into his later development as a musician and music tutor.

 If you would like to read more, please click here »